TrellixVulnTeam/swahilipython_SCMU/Doc/library/xmlrpc.client.rst

    tab, newline and carriage return); failing to do this will result in an XML-RPC request that isn't well-formed XML.
-If you have to pass arbitrary bytes via XML-RPC, use :class:`bytes` or :class:`bytearray` classes or the :class:`Binary` wrapper class described below.
+If you have to pass arbitrary bytes via XML-RPC, use :class:`bytes` or :class:`bytearray` classes or the :class:`Binary` wrapper kundi described below.

    :class:`Server` is retained as an alias for :class:`ServerProxy` for backwards compatibility.
 New code should use :class:`ServerProxy`.